What’s a typical personal loan limit?

 Other ways to get a large loan amount

 While personal loans are arguably the easiest loans to get (assuming you have a good financial record), they aren’t the only option for obtaining a large loan.
-Depending on what you plan to use the money for, there are larger loan options out there.
+Depending on what you plan to use the money for, you may have other options.

 Home equity loans

 Borrowers with substantial equity in their homes may qualify for large home equity loans.
-Your credit score, income, how much equity you have and other financial details all factor into your home equity loan amount.
-A home equity loan is a long-term loan that uses your home as collateral, making it a less risky loan for lenders but a riskier loan for you.
+These long-term loans use your home as collateral, making it a less risky loan for lenders but a riskier loan for you.

 That said, home equity loans still beat out personal loans for some borrowers.
 Assuming you qualify, you may be able to borrow between 80% and 90% of your loan-to-value ratio (the percentage of the loan amount relative to the appraised value of your home).
 If you have a high-value home, you may qualify for a substantial loan.